ForLoveOfCats/SkyOfSteel/README.md

 ## Gameplay

-The intended gameplay is intended to be a mix of Factorio, SkyBlock, and Unturned in a multiplayer private server setting.
-As of now multiplayer is fully functional and the building is about 90% functional with proper chunk loading/unloading over network as well as world saving and loading to/from file.
+The intended gameplay is intended to be a mix of Factorio, SkyBlock, and Unturned in a multiplayer private server setting with high skill movement.
+As of now multiplayer is fully functional, the building is about 95% functional with proper chunk loading/unloading over network,  world saving and loading to/from file, and air strafing identical to id Tech 3 and the Source engine.